Decide for which target audience when you write music for your song

 Prompts are a great way to seed an idea.
 Use the prompt idea as a starting point to create a song story.
 Here is a song prompt you can start with… Continue reading »

-When it comes to writing songs there are certain elements that make songs better.
+When it comes to writing songs there are certain elements that make supercharge your songwriting.
 Using these elements will supercharge your creativity.
 Some of these elements may seem obvious but other will be new or you didn’t think about them.
 As you go though these twelve item examine your current song to see if you can apply these ideas to them.
 Never be afraid to re-write songs.
 As you re-write you get better and help polish your song.
 Continue reading »

 A song’s melody is perhaps the most important element of the song.
 Writing a good melody should not be difficult.
 However the songwriter must understand certain principles associated with writing a good melody.

 The bedrock of music belongs to the melody.
-One of the most important aspects that make a great song lies in the melody.
-Melody is what makes a song memorable.
+This is one of the most important aspects that make a great song.
+It is what makes a song memorable.
 Continue reading »

-Here is a technique you can use to create and write melodies.
-All you need is a few everyday items to compose an unlimited number of melody ideas.
-This will help you when you need to generate new melody ideas.
+Here is a technique you can use to create and compose melodies.
+All you need is a few everyday items to create an unlimited number of melodic ideas.
+This will help you when you need to generate new ideas.
 Here is what you will need to get started:

 There is a universal love for music built into the soul of mankind.
 From the very day we are born to the day we die, music surrounds our lives.
 Music is a universal language that affects the way we act or feel.
 As a music composer, it is important to understand the fundamental elements that make music.
 To get understanding, there are three key elements that make music what it is.
 These elements include: Continue reading »